 Wow, is all we can say to preface this PFC Fitness Camp weight loss success story.

-Canadian Roderick McLean, aka Rod, attended PFC Fitness Camp about three years ago overweight, suffering from hypertension, knee pain, and dependent on blood pressure medication.
+Canadian Roderick McLean, aka Rod, attended PFC’s weight loss camp about three years ago overweight, suffering from hypertension, knee pain, and dependent on blood pressure medication.
 While at PFC, Rod lost 50 lbs. and since then, has blown us away throughout his health journey.
 As we preach at PFC, our fitness & weight management program is not solely based on weight loss while at camp, but a full life transformation that continues to improve and evolve long after you leave.
 Rod is quite the testament to our philosophy and proof that anything is possible when you change your mindset and make your health your number one priority.

 Read on to be inspired by Rod’s incredible transformation.